 Commercial flights to Port Stanley are included in the trip cost.
 The maximum weight allowed on the flights to or from Port Stanley is 23 kg (50 lb.) per checked bag, plus one piece of hand luggage weighing not more than 8 kg (17 lb.).
 Additional charges may be incurred for checked luggage, depending on the ticket purchased.
 Unfortunately, it is not possible to purchase extra allowance.
 Note that at certain points during the expedition you will be required to handle your own luggage.

 Various optional activities may be available on your 19-day South Georgia & Antarctic Odyssey cruise.
 Photography tips are included.
-The following details what activities may be available and their per-person cost for the 2022-23 season: (K) kayaking $1,560 (20 persons max); (S) snowshoeing $420; (M) mountaineering-Shackleton crossing by ski $2,220.
-Please contact AdventureSmith for details and to reserve space with your booking.
+Per-person prices for the sole departure (2022-23 season): kayaking $1,560 (20 persons max); snowshoeing $420; mountaineering-Shackleton crossing by ski $2,220.
+Please contact AdventureSmith for details on which activities are available on your specific departure date and to reserve space with your booking.

 Single travelers wishing to book a double-occupancy cabin may do so at a 50% supplement of the per-person listed rate in select cabins upon availability.
 Solo travelers willing to share may be matched with a person of the same gender.
 If the other cabin berth goes unsold, you will only pay the standard single occupancy rate.
 This program allows you to pay the per person double-occupancy rate whether or not a roommate is found.

 Kids 8 years and older are welcomed aboard all departure dates.
 Children between 8-17 years of age must pay the adult price of the expedition.